A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Implications to Statistics and Machine Learning

-When $d$ is a constant, the upper bound for tensor reconstruction error matches the lower bound in \cite[Theorem 3]{zhang2018tensor}, which shows HOOI achieves the optimal tensor reconstruction error in the tensor denoising problem.
+The upper bound for tensor reconstruction error matches the lower bound in Theorem 3 in \cite{zhang2018tensor} which means HOOI with good initialization achieves the optimal tensor reconstruction in the tensor denoising setting.
+Moveover, in this application, if $r_{\max} \gg d$, then $ \left(1-\frac{c}{r_{\max}} \right)^{-\frac{d-1}{2}} = O(1)$.